 A shipbuilding contract is regarded both as a contract for sale and purchase as well as a contract for the supply of workmanship and materials.
-There are a number of commonly used standard-form shipbuilding contracts, including SAJ (Shipbuilders' Association of Japan), AWES (Association of West European Shipbuilders) and BIMCO's NEWBUILDCON.

 Shipbuilding disputes usually involve issues of whether the ship complies with the description and contractual specifications.
 The conditions and implied warranties under the Sale of Goods Act 1979 apply if the shipbuilding contract is governed by Singapore law (e.g., there is an implied condition that the ship will correspond with the description and be reasonably fit for its intended purpose).